 Drawing from his experience in masonry, and encouraged by his friend and mentor Le Corbusier, who he met in the 1940s, Nivola began to work on large-scale architectural commissions.
 Nivola: Sandscapes presents a selection of rarely seen maquettes from which Nivola realized his monumental building facades.
 On view are a number from his most notable projects, including the iconic Olivetti Showroom on 5th Avenue, the Bridgeport Post, the Bolling Federal Building in Kansas City, the Janesville Gazette and the William E. Grady Vocational High School in Brooklyn.

-“This exhibition highlights Nivola’s quest for identity and his global vision, the coexistence in his work of a Modernist legacy and postmodernist insights, his double interest in form and community ideals,” says the president of the Nivola Foundation, Giuliana Altea.
+“This exhibition highlights Nivola’s quest for identity and his global vision, the coexistence in his work of a Modernist legacy and postmodernist insights, his double interest in form and community ideals,” said the President of the Nivola Foundation, Giuliana Altea.

-“During the show, a welcome thread will unite Orani and New York," says director of Museo Nivola, Antonella Camarda.
-"The pandemic drifted the two sides of the Atlantic Ocean apart, Nivola is bringing us together again.”
+“During the show, a welcome thread will unite Orani and New York," said Director of Museo Nivola, Antonella Camarda.
+“The pandemic drifted the two sides of the Atlantic Ocean apart, Nivola is bringing us together again.”

 Please enjoy a digital tour of the space below: